 Each month Freddie Mac releases up-to-date data on the change in home prices for all markets across the U.S. The most recent Freddie Mac House Price Index (FMHPI) report for the Charleston-North Charleston, SC MSA reveals:

-The Housing Affordability Index (HAI) from the NAR (National Association of Realtors) measures how affordable buying an existing single-family home is for a family earning the median income in an area.
-The NAR assumes that a family will use a conventional loan with a 20% down payment to purchase a home.
+The Housing Affordability Index (HAI) measures how affordable buying an existing single-family home is for a family earning the median income in an area.
+The Index assumes that a family will use a conventional loan with a 20% down payment to purchase a home.

-However, the affordability index doesn’t consider factors such as whether or not the family has money for a down payment, or lifestyle preferences such as many millennials choosing to rent rather than own, even if they have the financial resources to buy.
+However, the affordability index doesn’t consider factors such as whether or not the family has money for a down payment or lifestyle preferences, even if they have the financial resources to buy.

-Based on the NAR’s latest report, the HAI for the Charleston-North Charleston MSA was 141.1 in 2018, the most recent year available.
+The HAI for the Charleston-North Charleston MSA is 147 as of July 2021.
 This means that the median family has a little less than 1.5 times the income needed to purchase a median priced, single-family resale home in the Charleston metro area.

 There’s something for everyone in Charleston, South Carolina.
 The city is a blend of well-preserved historic buildings and modern new development.
 Lively nightlife venues and cutting-edge art galleries share cobblestoned streets with churches dating back to the Revolutionary War, earning Charleston the nickname “The Holy City”.